sreedevk/deduplicator/README.md

     - [ ] --keep-last-modified
     - [ ] --keep-first-modified

+- [ ] fix: partial hash collision - a file full of null bytes ("\0") and an empty file.
+This is a known trade off in gxhash.
+    - [ ] include initial pages and final pages of the file
+    - [ ] append the offset between the last initial page hashed and the first final page hashed in the content passed to the hasher.

 ## v0.3.1
 - [x] parallelization
     - [x] (scanning + processing sw + processing hw) & formatting & printing